zulip/zulip/docs/production/authentication-methods.md

 `AUTH_LDAP_USER_ATTR_MAP`.
 For example, `"deactivated": "nsAccountLock",` is a correct mapping for a [FreeIPA](https://www.freeipa.org/) LDAP database.

-Disabled users will be immediately unable to log in to Zulip, since Zulip queries the LDAP/Active Directory server on every login attempt.
-The user will be fully deactivated the next time your `manage.py sync_ldap_user_data` cron job runs (at which point they will be forcefully logged out from all active browser sessions, appear as deactivated in the Zulip UI, etc.).
+Users who are disabled in LDAP will be immediately unable to log in to Zulip using LDAP authentication, since Zulip queries the LDAP/Active Directory server on every login attempt.
+The user will be fully deactivated the next time you run `manage.py sync_ldap_user_data` (at which point they will be forcibly logged out from all active browser sessions, appear as deactivated in the Zulip UI, etc.).

 This feature works by checking for the `ACCOUNTDISABLE` flag on the `userAccountControl` field in Active Directory.
 See